Short answer

 Is Aeredium legit?

 The evidence in 2026 is compelling.
-Live testnet, first consensus block April 16, $5M institutional investment, 1.4M TPS benchmark, three filed USPTO patents, Jones Day legal counsel, mainnet confirmed for August 2026, white paper v3.7 with 41 pages of specific architecture.
-What still remains: a named independent security audit, and the AER exchange listing.
+Live testnet, first consensus block April 16, formally announced $5M institutional SAFE plus a later AMA claim of $10M raised, 1.4M TPS benchmark, three filed USPTO patents, Jones Day legal counsel, mainnet targeted for August to early September 2026, and white paper v3.7 with 41 pages of specific architecture.
+What still remains: a named independent security audit, and the AERX exchange listing.

 Has Aeredium received external investment?

 Yes.
-On April 7, 2026, AEREDIUM Holdings Inc. completed a $5 million investment from Private Markets Capital, LLC, a Washington D.C.-based institutional firm.
-Structured as a SAFE (Simple Agreement for Future Equity).
-This is the first named institutional investor in any official Aeredium document.
+On April 7, 2026, AEREDIUM Holdings Inc. completed a $5 million investment from Private Markets Capital, LLC, a Washington D.C.-based institutional firm, structured as a SAFE.
+In the June 11 AMA, Albert also said Aeredium had raised $10 million so far.
+Treat the $10M figure as an AMA claim until a formal source is published.

 How many patents has Aeredium filed?